ICICI Prudential AMC IPO Allotment: QIBs Go All Out, Retail Investors Play Safe; Here Is A Step-By-Step Guide To Check You Part

-ICICI Prudential AMC IPO: The ICICI Prudential AMC IPO has made everybody alert!
+ICICI Prudential AMC IPO Allotment Date: The ICICI Prudential AMC IPO has made everybody alert!
 What a surprise, the Qualified Institutional Buyers (QIBs) were indeed very aggressive and went for it to the extent of 124 times their quota in total.
 What a mess it must be!
 Non-Institutional Investors (NII) were also there, getting the pie 22 times.

 And how about retail investors?